touist/touist/docs/CONTRIBUTE-TO-DOCS.md

 If you want to edit the .mdk file, you have multiple choices:

-- (online madoko GUI and Github account)
+- (1. online madoko GUI and Github account)
   You first have to fork the touist project: https://github.com/touist/touist/fork Then, go to https://www.madoko.net/editor.html and log into your github account.
   Select the project freshly forked with